 MEMBER SERVICES COMMITTEE: Oversees the production of the Iowa Family Physician magazine and the Membership Directory.
 In addition, the committee recommends public relations projects to the board of directors.
 Current projects include TAR WARS, FP of the Year, Educator of the Year, Lifetime Achievement Award, and numerous public relations efforts.
 The committee reviews all membership applications, relocations, delinquent CME records and members delinquent in dues payments.
 The committee also conducts membership surveys.

-The IAFP will reimburse expenses for committee member’s travel and lodging if necessary to attend meetings for the above committees.
+The IAFP will reimburse expenses for committee member’s travel if necessary to attend meetings for the above committees.

 OTHER VOLUNTEER OPPORTUNITIES